htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 idle.
 See :ref:`admin-manual/setting-up-special-environments:configuring
 htcondor for running backfill jobs` for details.

+:macro-def:`STARTD_ENFORCE_DISK_LIMITS`
+    This boolean value, which is only evaluated on Linux systems, tells the *condor_startd* whether to make an ephemeral filesystem for the scratch execute directory for jobs.
+The default is ``False``.
+This should only be set to true on HTCondor installations that have root.
+    When true, both THINPOOL_NAME and THINPOOL_VOLUME_GROUP_NAME but be set, OR, THINPOOL_BACKING_FILE should be set.

+:macro-def:`THINPOOL_NAME`
+    This string-valued parameter has no default, and should be set to the Linux LVM logical volume to be used for ephemeral execute directories.
+    "htcondor_lv" might be a good choice.
+Only matters when `STARTD_ENFORCE_DISK_USAGE` is True, and HTCondor has root.

+:macro-def:`THINPOOL_VOLUME_GROUP_NAME`
+    This string-valued parameter has no default, and should be set to the name of the Linux LVM volume group to be used for logical volumes for ephemeral execute directories.
+    "htcondor_vg" might be a good choice.
+Only matters when `STARTD_ENFORCE_DISK_USAGE` is True, and HTCondor has root.

+:macro-def:`THINPOOL_BACKING_FILE`
+    This string-valued parameter has no default.
+If a rootly HTCondor does not have a Linux LVM configured, a single large file can be used as the backing store for ephemeral file systems for execute directories.
+    This parameter should be set to the path of a large, pre-created file to hold the blocks these filesystems are created from.

 :macro-def:`ENABLE_BACKFILL`
     A boolean value that, when ``True``, indicates that the machine is willing to perform backfill computations when it would otherwise be